Global-Chem/global-chem/academic/paper.md

   <i>Figure 4: Final Potential Energy Scans of dihedrals S1-C3-C4-S2 and C1-C2-S1-C3</i>
 </p>

 Lastly, the S1-S2 charges needed adjustment.
-We used Monte Carlo Simulated Annealing (MCSA) method (88) utilized in FFparam to predict the approximate partial charges.
+We used the Monte Carlo Simulated Annealing (MCSA) method (88) utilized in FFparam to predict the approximate partial charges.
 The sulphur atoms were adjusted to have a partial negative charge of -0.208.

 # Chemical Graph Theory